mnogu/gatling-kafka/README.md

 before running `sbt assembly`.

+Note that Apache Kafka 0.8.1.1 or below doesn't contain kafka-clients library.

 ### Putting the jar file to lib directory

 Put the jar file to `lib` directory in Gatling: